Courses in Informatics

 I INF 467 Technology-Based Community Support (3)

 Students work on-site with a non-profit to provide technology support.
 Possible projects could include website creation and development, computer lab support, or networking.
 At least 100 hours/semester are required.
 Students will also meet with a faculty supervisor throughout the semester and complete a final presentation of their work.
 May be repeated for credit up to a total of 6 credits with permission of department.
 Prerequisite(s): Informatics juniors and seniors only.

 I INF 468 (formerly I IST 468) Undergraduate Internship (3)

-The internship has two components.
-(1) work experience in position related to student's interests in computing and information.
-Interns are expected to spend eight (8) hours per week during the semester at their internship location.
-(2) Academic seminar where students and faculty mentor meet together monthly to discuss their experiences and general career preparation topics.
+The internship has two components: (1) work experience in position related to students interests in computing and information.
+Interns are expected to spend 8 hours per week during the semester at their internship location; (2) academic seminar where students and faculty mentor meet together monthly to discuss their experiences and general career preparation topics.
 Assignments may include preparing a resume and cover letter, career development, assessing skills for and barriers to career development, and planning for graduate or professional school.
 Students are expected to research, identify and find their own possible internship opportunities.
-This activity will help student to identify their own career goals and manner in which they may best be achieved, and it will also help students to learn career preparation skills that will be useful after graduation.
+This activity will help students to identify their own career goals and manner in which they may best be achieved, and it will also help students to learn career preparation skills that will be useful after graduation.
 All internship opportunities must be reviewed and approved by appropriate faculty prior to course registration.
 May be repeated for up to 6 credits.
-Prerequisite(s): junior or senior standing and a minimum GPA of 2.50.
-S/U graded.
+Prerequisite(s): permission of instructor, junior or senior status and a minimum GPA of 2.50.